End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Abstract

 \section{Abstract}

-We study the problem of observational causal inference with continuous treatment.
-We focus on the challenge of estimating the causal response curve for infrequently-observed treatment values.
-We design a new algorithm based on the framework of entropy balancing which learns weights that directly maximize causal inference accuracy using end-to-end optimization.
-Our weights can be customized for different datasets and causal inference algorithms.
-We propose a new theory for consistency of entropy balancing for continuous treatments.
-Using synthetic and real-world data, we show that our proposed algorithm outperforms the entropy balancing in terms of causal inference accuracy.
+We study the problem of observational causal inference with continuous treatments in the framework of inverse propensity-score weighting.
+To obtain stable weights, we design a new algorithm based on entropy balancing that learns weights to directly maximize causal inference accuracy using end-to-end optimization.
+In the process of optimization, these weights are automatically tuned to the specific dataset and causal inference algorithm being used.
+We provide a theoretical analysis demonstrating consistency of our approach.
+Using synthetic and real-world data, we show that our algorithm estimates causal effect more accurately than baseline entropy balancing.